Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

-resource curse = the paradox of plenty: Countries with an abundance of natural resources such as diamonds and fossil fuels tend to have less economic growth and worse development than countries with fewer natural resources https://en.wikipedia.org/wiki/Resource_curse respect rest and vest https://news.ycombinator.com/item?id=14943146 ring theory -- 01 The person in the center ring can say anything she wants to anyone, anywhere.
+resource curse = the paradox of plenty: Countries with an abundance of natural resources such as diamonds and fossil fuels tend to have less economic growth and worse development than countries with fewer natural resources https://en.wikipedia.org/wiki/Resource_curse respect rest and vest https://news.ycombinator.com/item?id=14943146 restraining order or protective order = an order used by a court to protect a person in a situation often involving alleged domestic violence, child abuse and neglect, assault, harassment, stalking, or sexual assault https://en.wikipedia.org/wiki/Restraining_order ring theory -- 01 The person in the center ring can say anything she wants to anyone, anywhere.
 She can kvetch and complain and whine and moan and curse the heavens and say, "Life is unfair," and, "Why me?"
 That's the one payoff for being in the center ring.
 Everyone else can say those things too, but only to people in larger rings. ring theory -- 02 When you are talking to a person in a ring smaller than yours, someone closer to the center of the crisis, the goal is to help.
 Listening is often more helpful than talking.
 But if you're going to open your mouth, first ask yourself if what you are about to say is likely to provide comfort and support.
 If it isn't, don't say it.
 Don't, for example, give advice.
 People who are suffering from trauma don't need advice.
 They need comfort and support.
 So say, "I'm sorry," or, "This must really be hard for you," or, "Can I bring you a pot roast?"
 Don't say, "You should hear what happened to me," or, "Here's what I would do if I were you."
 And don't say, "This is really bringing me down." ring theory https://en.wikipedia.org/wiki/Ring_theory_(psychology)